Government-in-exile

 A government in exile may also form from widespread belief in the illegitimacy of a ruling government.
 Due to the outbreak of the Syrian Civil War in 2011, for instance, the National Coalition for Syrian Revolutionary and Opposition Forces was formed by groups whose members sought to end the rule of the ruling Ba'ath Party.

-The governments in exile may have little or no recognition from other states.
+The governments-in-exile may have little or no recognition from other states.
 The effectiveness of a government in exile depends primarily on the amount of support it receives, either from foreign governments or from the population of its own country.
 Some exiled governments come to develop into a formidable force, posing a serious challenge to the incumbent regime of the country, while others are maintained chiefly as a symbolic gesture.

 Governments in exile predate the formal use of the term.
 In periods of monarchical government, exiled monarchs or dynasties sometimes set up exile courts, as the House of Stuart did when driven from their throne by Oliver Cromwell and again at the Glorious Revolution (see James Francis Edward Stuart).
-The House of Bourbon would be another example because it continued to be recognized by other countries at the time as the legitimate government of France after it was overthrown by the populace during the French Revolution.
+The House of Bourbon would be another example because it continued to be recognised by other countries at the time as the legitimate government of France after it was overthrown by the populace during the French Revolution.
 This continued through the rule of Napoleon Bonaparte and the Napoleonic Wars from 1803–04 to 1815.
 With the spread of constitutional monarchy, monarchical governments which were exiled started to include a prime minister, such as the Dutch government during World War II headed by Pieter Sjoerds Gerbrandy.

 The capital of a government-in-exile is known as a capital-in-exile, located outside the government's proclaimed territory.
 This differs from a temporary capital, which is located somewhere inside the government's controlled territory.

-Current governments in exile
+Current governments-in-exile

 Current governments regarded by some as a "government-in-exile"

 These governments once controlled all or most of their claimed territory, but continue to control a smaller part of it while also continuing to claim legitimate authority of the entire territory they once fully controlled.